Find Grad Schools

 11 Yearly Graduations

 Western Michigan University Thomas M. Cooley Law School is the 14th most popular school in the nation for students seeking a master's degree in tax law/taxation.
 Each year, around 900 students seeking various degrees attend the university.
 During the most recent year for which we have data, 11 people received their master's degree in tax law/taxation from WMU-Cooley Law School.
-Around 18% of these students were from an underrepresented racial-ethnic group, and 64% were women.
+Of these students, 60% were women and 20% were members of underrepresented racial-ethnic groups.

 #15